ansible-community/ansible-bender/README.md

 Image 'this-is-my-image' was built successfully \o/
 ```

 The command line is a bit longer.
-That's because all metadata about our target image are in there:
+That's because all metadata about our target image is in there:
 ```
 $ ab build                                       \  # this is the command
      -e SOME=VALUE                               \  # -e sets environment variables